 - Valuing “radical honesty” over being attuned to others

 The practice of mutuality is not formulaic, and will not prevent or solve all relationship issues.
 But in our experience, when practiced over time with those you care about and who care about you, it brings deep healing to our patterning, and remarkable intimacy that is mutually empowering.

 Ultimately, mutuality is the realization that self and other are both aspects of Being.
 As this awareness becomes deeply embodied, it becomes obvious that honor and compassion toward self is honor and compassion toward others.
 Through practice, increasing skill is gained, and one finds more confidence in relating—for both mutual nourishment and the deeper self-awareness that comes from seeing yourself through the other’s eyes.

-For more information about what we mean by mutuality and how we practice it, we welcome you to read our essays and books, take our introductory courses, view our videos, and ask questions of your teacher.
+For more information about what we mean by mutuality and how we practice it, we welcome you to read our essays and books, take our Discovery Course, view our videos, and ask questions of your teacher.
 And most importantly, participate in live events where you can see and be seen, and meet and be met, by others practicing mutuality on the path of embodied awakening.

 If you’re experiencing conflict with another member of our community, including a mentor or teacher, we recommend you take appropriate steps to resolve it.
 If you are unable to reach resolution, assistance is available from one of our mediators.